Average Order Value: 6 Highly-Effective Tips

 Let’s say that on the day of the week - Tuesday, you have a total of 2000 orders.
-If your site's sales were £100,000, that meaning the AOV for Tuesday is £50.
-Since there's a transaction cost related to each order, increasing your AOV may be a thanks to drive direct revenue and increase your profits.
+If total sales were £100,000, that meaning the AOV for Tuesday is £50.
+Since there's a transaction cost related to each order, increasing your AOV may be thanks to driving direct revenue and increase your profits.

 II.
 6 Highly-Effective Tips to Increase AOV.

-Here is the most important question: How to increase Average Order Value?
-There are 6 tips that may increase your average order value, and they are essentially different ways to get your customers to check out with larger carts.
+Here is the most important question: How to Increase the Average Order Value?
+There are 6 tips for increasing average order value, and they are essentially different ways to get your customers to check out with larger carts.

 1. Upsell or Cross-sell to Increase Basket Size.

 In contrast, upselling is when you promote more expensive items or other add-ons.
 They are pretty magical.
-They both focus on providing additional value to customers by adding more products to the shopping cart.
+They both focus on providing additional value to customers by adding more additional product to the shopping cart.

 Here’s how Jimmy (Atalanta) uses OPCS module to deploy a cross-sell tactic on his Prestashop website.
-This tip increases the AOV by up to 15%.
+This Cross-Selling tip increases Conversion rate & the AOV by up to 15%.

 2. Setup Quantity Discounts.

 Setting up a quantity discount is easy on Prestashop.
 Quantity Discounts (Volume-based pricing) also is a very handy tip.
-You could see it not only from the physical store but also from the online store.
+You could see it not only from physical stores but also from online stores.
 A customer buys a lot at once to get a lower price per unit.

 Might someone be tempted by an offer for 3 snack bags for the price of 1.